Essential components

 Note

 Prior to NEMO version 4.2.0 it was recommended to use XIOS 2.5 release.
 However, versions 4.2.0 and beyond utilise some newer features of XIOS2 and users will need to upgrade to the trunk version of XIOS2.
-Note 4.2.1 does support the use of XIOS3 by activating “key_xios3” (in this case you cannot use the tiling capability).
+Note version 5.0 will also support the use of XIOS3 by activating “key_xios3” (in this case you cannot use the tiling capability).

 XIOS2 trunk can be checked out with: